NFSturm/Symmachus.jl/README.md

 📄 Symmachus implements the functionalities a semantic search engine for Portuguese politics.

 💾 The data is derived from [Debates Parlamentares](https://debates.parlamento.pt), for plenary speeches and the [Assembleia da República](https://www.parlamento.pt/Cidadania/Paginas/DAatividadeDeputado.aspx) for deputies' activities (such as questions to the government, law proposals and other parliamentary initiatives).
-The ETL process was implemented in Python and is stored in another repository at the Data Science Knowledge Center.

 ⌨️ There are three main components in this repository: